sharonrajkondapaturi/timeZone/README.md

 --> in the nabar we are having two options share and ham option is used in mobile display (media query) --> in this component we are having share link options to share the link and schedule meet(google calender) is used to schedule google calender
---> toggle-mode is used in order to toggle light or dark mode
+--> toggle-mode is used in order to toggle light or dark mode --> we have used react-date-picker in order to check the timeline of the countries

 ### AddTimeZone
 --> addTimeZone component is used to add time,date,reverse timezone and resume or pause option